-The Extraordinary Shareholders' Meeting of the Group on August 10, 2020 determined to change the corporate name of the Institution to BBVA México, S.A., Institución de Banca Múltiple, Grupo Financiero BBVA México, a name that will become effective upon satisfaction of the regulatory and tax requirements, in progress, at the date of issuance of the accompanying consolidated financial statements.
+The Extraordinary Shareholders' Meeting of the Group on August 10, 2020 determined to change the current corporate name for Grupo Financiero BBVA México, S. A. de C. V., the name will become effective upon compliance of the regulatory and tax requirements which are in progress, at the date of issuance of the accompanying consolidated financial statements.